sebmat003/helion-angular/3.12-animations-starter/README.md

 # Tips

-- Add error interceptor to intercept error message from a http request
+- Add provideAnimations() to app config
-- Add provideHttpClient(withInterceptors([errorInterceptor])) to app config
+- Add animation to bank account component, to adjust some styles
-- Create dummy button to get error